sajid-dsi/spring-component-framework/README.md

   java -jar spring.component.framework-0.0.1.jar path/to/my.app-1.0.0.jar
 ```

-and the spring component framework jar will resolve the dependencies for the my.app-1.0.0.jar
+and the spring component framework jar will resolve the dependencies for the my.app-1.0.0.jar by resolving the pom.xml

-in order to decouple the application with maven repository in runtime, the application should be deployed with all depended jars as:
+In order to decouple the application with maven repository in runtime, the application should be deployed with all depended jars as below:

 ```
   path/to/app